 With the enactment of the Biologics Price Competition and Innovation Act of 2009, or BPCIA, as part of the Patient Protection and Affordable Care Act, an abbreviated pathway for the approval of follow-on biological products was created.
 The new abbreviated regulatory pathway establishes legal authority for the FDA to review and approve biosimilar biologics, including the possible designation of a biosimilar as "interchangeable" with an existing brand product.
 Under the BPCIA, an application for a biosimilar product cannot be approved by the FDA until 12 years after the original branded product was approved under a BLA.
-The new law is complex and is only beginning to be interpreted and implemented by the FDA.
-As a result, its ultimate impact is subject to uncertainty, and could have a material adverse effect on the future commercial prospects for our biological products.
+This data exclusivity does not prevent another company from developing a product that is highly similar to the original branded product, generating its own data and seeking approval.
+Data exclusivity only assures that another company cannot rely upon the data within the innovator's application to support the biosimilar product's approval.